Standpipe (firefighting)

 A standpipe or riser is a type of rigid water piping which is built into multi-story buildings in a vertical position, or into bridges in a horizontal position, to which fire hoses can be connected, allowing manual application of water to the fire.
 Within the context of a building or bridge, a standpipe serves the same purpose as a fire hydrant.
 NFPA 14 - Standard for the Installation of Standpipe and Hose Systems regulates the design of standpipe system in the United States.
 Some standpipe systems are combined with fire sprinkler systems, using common pipes to supply both the sprinklers and hose connections.

 Types of standpipe systems

-Fire standpipes have two broad types: "Wet" and "Dry".
+Fire standpipes have two main types: "Wet" and "Dry".
 The terms describe their state during normal, non-firefighting situations.